RakeshBhardwaj-coder/All-java-concepts/README.md

 # All-java-concepts
-There is some concept for you to laern about the Java programming
+There is some concept for you, should to laern in Java Programming
 - Constructor
    -[Go and watch](https://youtu.be/RC_NgFoMsj4)
 - Encapulation